A summer program like no other…

 Dogwood has a 20-year history of successful campaigning in British Columbia.
 Through grassroots organizing and political action, in solidarity with First Nations communities, we work to put decision-making power back into the hands of local people.

 We are probably best-known for our longstanding No Tankers campaign, defending the West Coast from the Northern Gateway and Kinder Morgan pipeline proposals.
-We also ran the Ban Big Money campaign, which helped usher in historic election finance reforms in B.C.
+We also ran a campaign to ban Big Money, which helped usher in historic election finance reforms in B.C.
 Over the years, our staff have supported and nurtured activists fighting for a better future in communities all across the province.

 Who you are…